Authentication and Authorization are often used interchangeably but they are distinct security processes in identity and access management (IAM).

 What is Authorization?

-Authorization of a user is very important, as most web resources today are to be selectively shared amongst user bases, and most online business models also run this way.
+Authorization of a user is very important, as most web resources today are to be selectively shared among user bases, and most online business models also run this way.
 That is the reason why it is one of the most crucial steps when talking about access management.

 Below are some of the techniques used for the authorization process.
 Each of these techniques works differently and is important in its own way to secure data.